loqi/bcc-at-home/javascript5/old/05_Collections_and_compounds/4 functions.md

 A string is a limited kind of immutable object (sort of).
 It behaves like an object, but it is stored by value not by reference, and applying the `typeof` operator evaluates to "string".

+> typeof "abc"
+< "string"

 A function is a kind of object.
 It really is an object in every way.
 It's a JavaScript object that has a special talent of carrying around a piece of executable JavaScript code and running that code when asked to do so.

-Programming functions are inspired by functions in mathematics.
+Functions in computer programming are inspired by functions in mathematics.
 A math function resolves to no more than one value for any unique set of input values (arguments), and produces exactly the same output every time it gets exactly the same arguments.
 In programming, a function might produce different outputs under different conditions, even with the same arguments coming in, but it always produces only one value or no value at all.
 This will make more sense as you read on.

 There are two different special syntaxes for creating a function object,